berkeley-scf/r-bootcamp-fall-2022/README.md

 Please ask questions both during the presentations and during the breakout sessions.

-- Questions from those attending in person can be asked to the presenter or to the circulating bootcamp assistants.
+- Questions can be asked to the presenter or to the circulating bootcamp assistants.
-- The online discussion forum TBD for discussion and answering questions during (and before) the bootcamp.
+- We'll have an online discussion forum through Ed Discussion for online discussion and answering questions during (and before) the bootcamp.

 If you need to contact us directly with an administrative question you can email r-bootcamp@lists.berkeley.edu.